zal-ghiffari/aut/README.md

 # aut
-This is repo for jenkis testng, in my software testing subject
+This is repo for jenkis testng, in my software testing subject.

 -Muhammad Novrizal